iamaaditya/iamaaditya.github.io/_posts/2018-02-01-demo-for-pixel-deflection.md

 [arXiv](https://arxiv.org/abs/1801.08926) <br /> [Code - GH ](https://github.com/iamaaditya/pixel-deflection) <br />[This Notebook](https://github.com/iamaaditya/pixel-deflection/blob/master/demo.ipynb)
 <br />
 **What**
-1. Select a random pixel and replace it with another randomly selected pixel from a local neighbourhood; we call this as pixel deflection (PD).
+1. Select a random pixel and replace it with another randomly selected pixel from a local neighborhood; we call this as pixel deflection (PD).
 2. Use a class-activation type map (R-CAM) to select the pixel to deflect.
-Less important the pixel for classification higher the chances that it will get deflected.
+The less important the pixel for classification, the higher the chances that it will get deflected.
-3. Do a soft shrinkage over wavelet domain to remove the added noise (WD).
+3. Do a soft shrinkage over the wavelet domain to remove the added noise (WD).
 <br />
 **Why**
 1. PD changes local statistics without affecting the global statistics.
-Adversarial examples rely on specific activations; PD changes that but not enough to change overall image category.
+Adversarial examples rely on specific activations; PD changes that but not enough to change the overall image category.
 2. Most attacks are agnostic to the presence of semantic objects in the image; by picking more pixels outside the regions-of-interest we increase the likelihood of destroying the adversarial perturbation but not much of the content.
-3. Classifiers are trained on images without such (PD) noises.
-We can smoothen the impact of such noise by denoising, for which we found out that BayesShrink on DWT works best.
+3. Classifiers are trained on images without such (PD) noise.
+We can smooth the impact of such noise by denoising, for which we found out that BayesShrink on DWT works best.

 ## Table of Contents